 A discussion-based class on the concepts of biological origins.
-This course includes assigned readings, student discussions, and mini-lectures on modern theories of origins, evolution, and creationism.
+This course includes: assigned readings, student discussions, and mini-lectures on modern theories of origins, evolution, and creationism.
 Class participation is required.
-(This course contains a significant writing component.)
+This course includes a significant writing component.
 Prerequisite: Fifteen hours of science courses or permission from the instructor.